 2. Improved Context Understanding

-Multimodal AI can grasp the context of the data and its subtleties by synthesizing and processing heterogeneous data, leading to better actions or responses.
+Multimodal AI can grasp the context and subtleties of data by synthesizing and processing heterogeneous data, leading to better actions or responses.

 3. Increased User-Friendly Interactivity

-By embracing Multimodal AI technology, users will have an interface that is not limited to texting only, speaking, or other people’s gestures; all these blends to make the interaction more user-friendly.
+By embracing Multimodal AI technology, users will have an interface that is not limited to texting, speaking, or other people’s gestures; these blend to make the interaction more user-friendly.

 4. Robustness to Noise and Missing Data

-The opportunity for multimodal AIs to draw from various sources increases the performance and reliability of systems with multimodal data in circumstances of limited information.
+The opportunity for multimodal AIs to draw on multiple sources increases the performance and reliability of systems with multimodal data in situations of limited information.
 This redundancy enhances general system reliability.

 5. Capability of Management of Real-Life Scenarios

-Multimodal AI proves to be effective in complicated situations featuring both internal and external information and is more appropriate for practical aspects where issues are multidimensional and interlinked.
+Multimodal AI proves effective in complex situations that involve both internal and external information and is better suited to practical applications where issues are multidimensional and interlinked.

 A. Large Language Models with Multimodal Capabilities